Frequently asked questions

 11. How many weeks are there in a term?

-As we try to follow the Edinburgh school term dates as much as we can the number of weeks in each term will vary depending on the time of year.
+As we try to follow the Edinburgh school term dates the number of weeks in each term will vary depending on the time of year.
 We will however publish the term dates on our website for the full year.
 Please consult the term dates page for this information.

 12. How do I rebook?

 Please see details on the rebooking and priority page of the parent handbook.

 13. How long will it take for my child to learn to swim?

 Every child is different.
 The rate at which your child learns to swim depends on a lot of different factors such as how old they are when they start and how often they swim out with lessons.

 If you would like any further advice on how to help your child’s swimming development please contact Lucy and Calvin.